sdispater/pendulum/docs/_docs/instantiation.rst

 .. note::

-    To see all the available tokens, you can check the `Formatter`_ section.
+    To see all the available tokens, you can check the :ref:`Formatter` section.

 It also accepts a ``tz`` keyword argument to specify the timezone: